utkarsh-90/color-swatch/README.md

 # color-swatch
-This is a small beginners level JavaScript Project.
+This is a small beginner-level JavaScript Project.
+This Project is a part of my Js Project List.